 My diet consists of a lot of fresh fruit, fresh veggies (especially green), and nuts (I love nuts—almonds and walnuts mostly, but I eat only about 10 pieces a day, and they are unsalted and mostly raw and organic).
 Eating a cup or more of highly salted nuts a day is not a good choice.
 High salt consumption contributes to high blood pressure and heart disease.
 Nuts are healthy and rich in good fats, but they are also very high in calories, so be careful not to overdo eating nuts.

 I rarely eat red meat, maybe once a week or once every two weeks.

-I'll occasionally eat duck or pork when dining out.
+I'll occasionally eat duck or pork when dining out. (pre-COVID times).